4d/docs/website/translated_docs/de/Concepts/parameters.md

 ALERT($0)
 ```

-In this example, `$0` is first assigned the value of `$1`, then used as parameter to the `ALERT` command.
+In diesem Beispiel wird `$0` zuerst der Wert von `$1` zugewiesen und dann als Parameter für den Befehl`ALERT` verwendet.
 Within the subroutine, you can use `$0` in the same way you would use any other local variable.
 It is 4D that returns the value of `$0` (as it is when the subroutine ends) to the called method.

 ## Declaring parameters